httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 New Cache-Status Parameters can be defined by registering them in the "HTTP Cache-Status" registry.

-Registration requests are reviewed and approved by a Designated Expert, as per {{RFC8126, Section 4.5}}.
+Registration requests are reviewed and approved by a designated expert, per {{RFC8126, Section 4.5}}.
 A specification document is appreciated, but not required.

-The Expert(s) should consider the following factors when evaluating requests:
+The expert(s) should consider the following factors when evaluating requests:

 * Community feedback
 * If the value is sufficiently well defined